lukstafi/navi-parens/README.md

 See the [changelog] for a detailed list of features and changes!

-The main feature that is still missing is multiple cursors support.
+The main/only feature that is still missing is multiple cursors support.

 ### 0.9